The Myth of Authoritarian Competence

 Fair enough.
 Individuals do matter in history.
 Not every strongman is necessarily doomed to fail.

 But the problems bedeviling Turkey aren’t random or accidental.
-On the contrary, just as the tyrannical regime and basket case economy that arose in the Soviet Union were in fact direct consequences of communist ideology—not, as die-hard apologists would claim, the fault of its flawed implementation—personalized systems of government tend to produce the same recurring pathologies on display right now in Ankara.
+On the contrary, just as the tyrannical regime and basket-case economy that arose in the Soviet Union were in fact direct consequences of communist ideology—not, as die-hard apologists would claim, the fault of its flawed implementation—personalized systems of government tend to produce the same recurring pathologies on display right now in Ankara.

 It has become fashionable to describe Erdoğan as a kind of neo-Ottoman sultan, much as his Russian counterpart inspires czarist comparisons.
-For supporters of these leaders and even many of their opponents, such historical allusions evoke power and authenticity, the implication being that they are resurrecting their respective nations’ glorious imperial pasts.
+For supporters of these leaders and even for many of their opponents, such historical allusions evoke power and authenticity, the implication being that they are resurrecting their respective nation’s glorious imperial past.

 It’s worth extending the analogy, however, to recall the fate that befell the Turkish and Russian empires.
 Indeed, personal autocracy in both the Romanov Court in Petersburg and the Sublime Porte in Constantinople was a source of debilitating weakness, not strength, especially as these regimes entered into direct competition with the West.
-An idiot sultan or czar—and there were quite a few of them—could paralyze their systems for decades.
+An idiot sultan or czar—and there were quite a few of them—could paralyze systems for decades.
 But even the good ones never quite figured out how to reconcile the strong, modern state they sought to build with the autocratic prerogatives they were determined to preserve for themselves.

 The result, then as now, was that, while top-down reform could produce bursts of hopeful progress, these efforts sooner or later choked from within—sabotaged by the personalized nature of the regime that had generated them.

 At a moment in history when a growing number of countries are investing their hopes in personalities over institutions as the secret to success, the present tumult in Ankara therefore offers a timely reminder of where this kind of rule usually leads.
 Strongmen imagine themselves as indispensable national saviors.
-But more often than not, they turn out to be time bombs—blowing up in the faces of those unwise enough to wager their future on them.
+But more often than not, they turn out to be time bombs—blowing up in the face of those unwise enough to wager their future on them.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.